-TrustOps onboarding · Replay-first
+TrustOps onboarding · Experience first

 Step A — Install

-Step B — Run (local replay-oriented receipts)
+Step B — Run locally

 - Trust State